Install R Data Package and Load in

 # quantile(USArrests$UrbanPop, probs=c(.25,.5,.75,1)))

-#USArrests$UrbanPop_cut <- cut(USArrests$UrbanPop, qcuts)
+#USArrests$UrbanPop_cut <- cut(USArrests$UrbanPop, Qcuts)

 5.2.2 Joint Distributions

 Scatterplots are used frequently to summarize the joint relationship between two variables.
 They can be enhanced in several ways.
+As a default, use semi-transparent points so as not to hide any points (and perhaps see if your observations are concentrated anywhere).

-Fit Lines and Color You can add regression lines (and confidence intervals).
-As a default, use semi-transparent points to see where your observations are concentrated.
-You can also use color to distinguish subsets.
+Fit Lines, Size/Color/Shape You can add regression lines (and confidence intervals).
+You can also use size, color, and shape to distinguish different subsets.

-## High Assault Areas
+# High Assault Areas

-cols <- ifelse(USArrests$Assault>median(USArrests$Assault), rgb(1,0,0,.5), rgb(0,0,1,.5))
+cols <- ifelse(assault_high, rgb(1,0,0,.5), rgb(0,0,1,.5))

-## Scatterplot
+# Scatterplot

 plot(Murder~UrbanPop, USArrests, pch=16, col=cols)

-## Add the line of best fit for pooled data
+# Add the line of best fit for pooled data

 reg <- lm(Murder~UrbanPop, data=USArrests)